Skip to main content

 How Musical Instrument Museum Compares

-Musical Instrument Museum directs 78.0% of spending to programs, meeting the 65% minimum recommended by charity watchdogs.
-Its efficiency score of 63/100 is 6 points below the Arts, Culture & Humanities category average.
-The organization holds 76.4 months of operating reserves, indicating strong financial stability.
+Musical Instrument Museum earns a NonprofitTruth efficiency grade of D (35/100).
+That is 21 points below the Arts, Culture & Humanities category average.
+The organization holds 76.4 months of operating reserves, indicating strong financial cushion.

 Financials